Food is no longer just food, especially when it comes to animal protein. It's not that simple anymore.

 6) Scrambled or pan fried until yolk is fully cooked

-Having your eggs cooked in water is always ideal since the temperature never exceed 212 degrees F.
+Having your eggs cooked in water is always ideal since the temperature never exceeds 212 degrees F.

 When cooking on a stove top, always use lowest setting on you burner and cook your eggs low and slow.

 If you dislike runny yolks and prefer your eggs scrambled, no need to obsess over how you prepare them.
 You are better off having your eggs fully cooked to your liking than not having any at all.

 Best Eggs to Buy - 4 Indicators of a Healthy Eggs